YaccConstructor/LangToGroup/README.md

 ## Second approach
 Implementation of building Turing machine by boolean grammar algorithm, described in [Boolean grammars](https://doi.org/10.1016/j.ic.2004.03.006) and algorithm, descrbied in [An Introduction to the Theory of Groups](https://doi.org/10.1007/978-1-4612-4176-8), which by given Turing machine builds group presentation via building semigroup presentation.

+## Modifications of second approach
+There are two modifications of second approach, which produce a more compact group presentation, but this modifications haven't strict theoretical proof of saving properties of original approach.
+So, use them if size of group presentation is more important than theoretical properties.

 ## Build status
 [![Build Status](https://travis-ci.org/YaccConstructor/LangToGroup.svg?branch=master)](https://travis-ci.org/YaccConstructor/LangToGroup)